DevMjee/hanafuda-koi-koi/README.md

 * 4 pairs of 4 months   = 6 points + instant win - 4 pairs

 ## How to Run
-To run Koi Koi locally, open the terminal and run the following command:
+To run Koi Koi locally, clone this repository and navigate to the directory where it is stored in the terminal.
+Then, run the following command:
 ````console
 python3 play.py
 ````